ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

 format of
 `Proposal JSON Structure Guidelines <https://github.com/eoscanada/eosio.forum#proposal-json-structure-guidelines>`_.
-Every proposal also needs to have an expiration time ``expires_at``, which should be a point between now and 6 months later.
+Every proposal also needs to have an expiration time ``expires_at``, which should be a point between now and 6 months in the future.
 We will explain how it is used in :ref:`Stage 3 <Stage 3: Freeze>`.

 If you check ``proposer``'s RAM usage now, you should see it has increased by about 1 KB if you have the same parameters as provided above.
-Requirement of some RAM can prevent spammings
+Requirement of some RAM can prevent spam
-so important issues can be discussed and voted on.
+so that important issues can be discussed and voted on.
 Once a proposal has finished its entire lifecycle, ``eosio.forum`` allow you to safely remove the proposal and free up used RAM (:ref:`Stage 4 <Stage 4: Clean up>`).